UM-RMRS/pc-rasterize/README.md

-# PC Rasterize: Rasterize Point Clouds
+# PC Rasterize: Rasterize Point Clouds in Parallel
 ---

 ## How to use: